Naloxone is a medication that can temporarily reverse an opioid overdose.

 On July 1, 2015, Idaho’s law allowing easier access to naloxone went into effect.
 Since that time, significant progress has been made in educating prescribers and pharmacists about the new law and their roles in it.
 Many pharmacies are now stocking naloxone and prescribers and pharmacists are becoming more knowledgeable and comfortable recommending and dispensing the medication.
 The next step is getting this life-saving drug into the hands of those who are in a position to assist a person at risk of experiencing an opioid-related overdose.

-In Idaho, anyone with a valid reason can ask for a prescription for Nalaxone from a physician, physician’s assistant, nurse practitioner, or pharmacist.
-The Nalaxone does not need to be intended for your own use.
+In Idaho, anyone with a valid reason can ask for a prescription for Naloxone from a physician, physician’s assistant, nurse practitioner, or pharmacist.
+The Naloxone does not need to be intended for your own use.

 Someone who administers Naloxone to a person who appears to be experiencing an opioid overdose is legally protected by Idaho’s Naloxone Access Law and Idaho’s Good Samaritan Law.